Tuesday, April 07, 2009

 500 series ply on the ring road and are available from various bus stops adjoining HSR Layout (Silk board, BDA junction, Agara).
 There are Volvo buses on these routes (500 A and 500 D: Banadshankari/Silk board to Hebbal), 500K, C, L (Vijaynagar, Silk board to ITPL via ring road).

 BIAS 8: Electronics City to Bangalore Airport via Silk board, Agara, Marathahalli, K R Puram railway station, Ramamurthy Nagar junction to Hebbal and airport.
+If you are heading to the airport, BIA-7 and BIA-7A reach faster since the ring road is as congested as the inner city areas these days.

 Here's how to get to some locations from HSR

 Majestic/Double Road: 340A/M, 348F - direct route.
 340F: Go up to double road and change to any Majestic bus.
 340/340K/340C: Go up to Lakkasandra and change to any Majestic bus.
+BIAS 7 from BDA complex (till Double Road).
+348 series from sector 6/7.

 ShivajiNagar, St. Mark's road, Richmond, Residency Road, MG Road side: 340F/S are the direct routes (morning trip goes via Vidhan Soudha though).
 Don't wait specifically for these routes if you see a 340 A/M ready to go.
 Go up to Double Road on 340A/M and change to ShivajiNagar buses (13, 20, 27, 34, 210 etc.) from there.
-Another option is to switch at Madivala to the Big-10 bus from Electronics city that goes to St. Patrick's Church (near Brigade road).
+Another option is to switch at Madivala to the Big-10 bus from Electronics city (G-3) that goes to St. Patrick's Church (near Brigade road).

 ITPL/Ring road towards Marathahalli: Get to Agara and change to 500 series buses from there.